MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ```
 Creating a role assignment under the scope of "/subscriptions/myId"
 Please copy C:\myPath\myNewFile.pem to a safe place.
-When you run 'az login', provide the file path in the --password argument
+When you run 'az login', provide the file path in the --password parameter
 {
   "appId": "myAppId",
   "displayName": "myDisplayName",